 "What happened?"
 Annabelle was immediately tensed.

 "Lord Voldemort somehow made his way into the school," Mr. Dumbledore sighed, shaking his head.
-He quickly filled Annabelle and her father in on the happenings of the past year at Hogwarts.
+He quickly filled Annabelle and her parents in on the happenings of the past year at Hogwarts.
 "And Harry, once again, made a narrow escape from him."

 "Sweet Jesu!"
 Annabelle gasped.
 "Why would he go looking for Voldemort?"